 From making sandcastles to having an intense beach volleyball match, beaches offer a plethora of activities for visitors.
 Sand Beach in Acadia National Park is one of the beaches that’s easily accessible and it’s definitely worth a visit.

 If you’re planning some world travel, the beaches in Bali, Indonesia are also ones you should consider.
 Or, if you’re a fan of the book, you could go on a Twilight Tour in Northern Washington and visit some of the beaches there.

 Not everyone is aware of this activity called EarthCaching, sometimes known as geocaching, but it’s just like going on a modern-day treasure hunt.

 Taking an adventure is not limited to grand ones, it’s enough that you gained the courage to step outside for anything other than school or work, even if it’s just for a short time.

-Even an hour is enough to try a mini adventure like a boat ride.
+Even an hour is enough to try a mini adventure like a boat ride or a scavenger hunt.
 But the effect it will have on you, especially if you’re really stressed and need to let off some steam, is immense.

 So prepare your own bucket list of adventures now and start doing it whenever you have the time — no pressure!

 These are just some of the possible adventures you can take in and outside America.
 Did you find something on the list that you want to try?
 Then set off on your adventure as soon as possible!